Grounds and Facilities poster

 News

-• Update: for candidates applying to Christ's in October 2024 who are taking or have taken A-levels, note that A level Further Mathematics is now a required subject (it was previously a strongly recommended subject).
+• For candidates applying to Christ's in October 2024 who are taking or have taken A-levels, note that A level Further Mathematics is now a required subject (it was previously a strongly recommended subject).

-• Update: all Oct 2024 applicants for Computer Science at Cambridge must take the TMUA (Test of Mathematics for University Admission).
-The provider has changed since last year and there are some changes to the logistics for this test.
+• All applicants for Computer Science at Cambridge must take the TMUA (Test of Mathematics for University Admission).
 Please see the TMUA section below for details and ensure that you are registered by the deadline.

 Subject requirements